 Plan Your Baby Shower Registry

-Registering for a baby shower can be a lot of fun, but many parents-to-be focus on items that they later find out weren’t really necessary.
+Registering for a baby shower can be a lot of fun, but much parents-to-be focus on items that they later find out wasn’t really necessary.
 Instead, register for practical items you are sure you will use in the baby’s first two years of life.
 This helps you save on the cost of items.
 Then you have more money to set aside for unexpected expenses.

 Figuring out how to afford a baby can be stressful, but with some advanced planning, you can welcome your bundle of joy into the world without breaking the bank.